Process · 9 min read · April 29, 2026 · 343 words

 - Driveway slope cannot exceed 20% with a 5% transition at the street.

 Hillside lots in Mt.
 Washington, Echo Park, Silver Lake, Eagle Rock, and the Hollywood Hills are governed by the LA Hillside Ordinance and require additional engineering most flatland projects skip.
 The single biggest variable is the soils report — and whether the underlying geology is alluvium, bedrock, or fill.
+This usually moves the foundation line item by $40K–$80K, which is why the cost anatomy treats hillside builds as a separate category.

 When a soils report is required